 When Corporate Services Make Sense

 If you have three or more debts totalling over AED 500,000, the portfolio approach is more efficient than managing each case separately.
-The service coordinates across jurisdictions, applies consistent strategy, and allocates resources to the highest-return cases.
+If you have a single large debt, a standard collection engagement with an experienced agency may be more appropriate.

 Key Features to Evaluate

 Multi-jurisdictional capability.
 If your debtors are spread across UAE emirates and international locations, the service needs to coordinate collection in each jurisdiction.
-This means either direct presence or established partnerships with licensed local agents in each relevant country.

 Frequently Asked Questions